What is Lower Segment Caesarean Section (LSCS) Surgery?

 • Mental Well-being: Practice relaxation techniques, deep breathing, or mindfulness to manage stress and anxiety leading up to the surgery.

-• Stay Informed: Keep the lines of communication open with your healthcare team.
-Stay informed about any changes or updates.
+• Stay Informed: Keep the lines of communication open with your healthcare team and be informed about any changes or updates.

 • Nutrition and Hydration: Follow any dietary guidelines provided by your healthcare provider.
 Proper nutrition and hydration play a role in your overall well-being.